Close

 Definitions

-1.8.
-NATIONAL LAW is the Health Practitioner Regulation National Law Acts 2009 as in force in each state and territory.
+1.9.
+NATIONAL LAW is the Health Practitioner Regulation National Law Acts 2009 as in force in each

 2. Position